daverow/toshiba-seiya-mqtt/README.md

 This works great for me, but is at your own risk!

 *********Added revised version for esp8266, untested on ac unit but connects ok and sends and receives data on serail port ok

+Revised version of ESP32 to improve mqtt stability issues and fix bug with seiya initial handshake timing